kyungjae-lee/engineers-notebook/computer-software-security/review-questions.md

 ## Passwords

+* **What is the primary purpose of a salt value?**
+  * A user's new password is combined with a salt value before hashing, this increases the difficulty of offline dictionary attacks.

 * **How is a Salt value used in a UNIX password file, and what benefit does this provide?**
   * Password salting is a technique to protect passwords stored in databases by adding a string  of 32 or more characters and then hashing them.
 Salting <u>prevents hackers who breach an enterprise environment from reverse-engineering passwords and stealing them from the database</u>.